ChrisGreene-Chuboe/stk-app-sql/modules/stk_link/README.md

 ## Link Types

 **BIDIRECTIONAL** (default): Both records can discover the link.
 Perfect for mutual relationships like "partners with" or "collaborates with".
+When you create a bidirectional link from A to B, B automatically sees the link back to A - the relationship truly works both ways.

 **UNIDIRECTIONAL**: Only the source record sees the link.
 Ideal for one-way references like "references document" or "inspired by".
+The target record has no awareness of the link.

+## Understanding Link Direction with `links` Command

+The `links` enrichment command in stk_psql provides directional filtering:

+- **Default behavior**: Shows all relationships (bidirectional links appear from both perspectives)
+- **`--outgoing`**: Shows only relationships where the record reaches out to others
+- **`--incoming`**: Shows only relationships where others reach out to the record
+- **`--all-directions`**: Explicitly shows everything (same as default)

+For bidirectional links, the distinction between "incoming" and "outgoing" is logical rather than physical - a friendship is both incoming and outgoing depending on perspective.

 ## Learn More